Cost Update

 Do I need a permit for basement finishing in Victoria?

-What is the most expensive part of a Victoria basement reno?
+What is the best flooring for a Victoria basement?

 Check the latest basement finishing costs for Victoria and other cities on LookupCost.com.